ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 This subsection defines a general structure, called a `CombinedTreeProof`, that contains the minimum set of timestamps and `PrefixProof` structures that a user needs for their execution of these algorithms.
-For the purposes of this protocol, the user always executes the algorithm to update their view of the tree, described in {{updating-views-of-the-tree}}, followed immediately by one of the algorithms to search or monitor the tree.
+For the purposes of this protocol, the user always executes the algorithm to update their view of the tree, described in {{updating-views-of-the-tree}}, followed immediately by one of the algorithms from {{fixed-version-search}}, {{greatest-version-search}},
+{{monitoring-the-tree}}, or {{updating-labels}}.

 Proofs are encoded as follows: